denichodev/ruth-website/src/pages/works/2020-06-10-bukalapak-push-notifications.md

   - E-commerce
   - Application
 ---
-I am responsible for Bukalapak's Core, Growth, Financing, and Investment's copies.
 Here are some example of push notifications that I wrote.

  ‎